kleberandrade/android-basics-nanodegree/README.md

 * **Networking** - There are a huge amount of available API-s all over the internet, with the help of them you can build apps with dynamic content.
 You will learn about HTTP requests, JSON Parsing and threads.
 * **Data Storage** - Now you have the data, you need to store them somewhere, right?
 You'll learn about storing data with the help of SQLite.

-You will learn all of the above through 10 relevant projects step by step.
-These are te 10 projects I completed during the 6 month Android Basics Nanodegree by Google Scholarship:
+You will learn all of the above through 11 relevant projects step by step.
+These are te 7 projects I completed during the 6 month Android Basics Nanodegree by Google Scholarship:

-## Project 1 - Single Screen App
+## Project 1 - Build a Single Screen App

 **Project Description:** Design and implement a simple app that displays information about a small business.